NikhilKottoli/FastFinger/README.md

 ### Starting the Frontend

 1. Open a new terminal window or tab.

-2. Navigate to the `frontend` directory:
+2. Start the frontend application:

     ```bash
-    cd FastFinger/frontend
-    ```

-3. Start the frontend application:

-    ```bash
     npm start
     ```

-4. Open your web browser and navigate to `http://localhost:3000`.
+3. Open your web browser and navigate to `http://localhost:3000`.

-5. Type the displayed words as fast and accurately as possible.
+4. Type the displayed words as fast and accurately as possible.

 ## MongoDB Hosting